MIDS-scaling-up/v3/week03/lab/LabNoJetson.md

 | docker rm <name> | Delete a container |
 | docker rmi image name | Delete an image from the local cache |

-## Getting your Jetson's IP
+## Getting your VM's IP
-If your Jetson is wired, e.g. using ethernt, you can find its IP with the command `ifconfig eth0`.
-If it is wireless, replace eth0 with wlan0.
+You will want to get your VM's IP address.
+This can often be done via network settings in the VM or via the command line.
+See https://itsfoss.com/check-ip-address-ubuntu/ for details.

 ## Part 1: Docker